 Liquidity risk arises from the possibility of an inability to renew maturing debt or not having sufficient capital available to the REIT.
 Mitigation of liquidity risk is discussed above in Note 13 - Capital Management.
 A significant portion of the REIT's assets have been pledged as security under the REIT's Credit Facilities and Mortgages.
-Certain credit facilities allow for the extension of term in advance of expiration.
+Certain of the Credit Facilities allow for the extension of term in advance of expiration.